-This is a category unto itself and completely delightful.
+These kinds of Britishisms make a category unto themselves and are completely delightful.
 One of my favorites is skint which means ‘broke’ (money-wise).
 I’ll leave you to discover how many slang terms there are for having sex, only one of which is the slightly weird how’s-your-father.

 In American English to mooch means ‘to cadge money or food you don’t intend to repay’.
 In British English: